Children & Resistance Training - Part 3

-Although I am not a lover of the crunches or the push-ups off knees, I think that the progression is sound, and this programme will achieve results in the youngsters.
+Although I am not a lover of crunches or push-ups off knees, I think that the progression is sound, and this program will achieve results for the youngsters.

 - CONVEY et al. (1993) Medicine & Science in Sport & Exercise, 25

 - VIRVIDAKIS et al. (1990) International Journal of Sports Medicine, 11